ismaelsadeeq/Data-Structures-Algorithms-Problems/Tree/C/SymmetricTree/ReadMe.md

 # Symmetric Tree
 Time Complexity: O(N), where n is the number of nodes in the tree

-Space Complexity: O(h) where h is the maximum height of the tree
+Space Complexity: O(h), where h is the maximum height of the tree

 [Algorithm Explanation](https://www.geeksforgeeks.org/symmetric-tree-tree-which-is-mirror-image-of-itself/)